ROSS-org/RIO/specs.md

 This system is derived from [phastaIO](http://github.com/fuj/phastaIO).

 **ALERT:**
-This system has only been tested with the [gonsie/SR](http://github.com/gonsie/SR) fork of ROSS.
+This system has only been tested with the [ROSS:io branch](http://github.com/carothers/ROSS/tree/io).
-While ROSSIO is being developed as an independent module, there are some modifications that will need to be implemented within the ROSS core.
+While RIO is being developed as an independent module, there are some modifications that will need to be implemented within the ROSS core.
-Note that while ROSSIO is under active development it **may not** function with regular ROSS.
+Note that while RIO is under active development it **may not** function with regular ROSS:master.

 ## Example

 A sample model can be seen at [gonsie/phold-io](http://github.com/gonsie/phold-io).
-This model is being actively developed along side ROSSIO and will reflect the current API.
+This model is being actively developed along side RIO and will reflect the current API.

 ## API

-*Note: please see the [wiki](http://github.com/gonsie/ROSSIO/wiki) for more detailed documentation.*
+*Note: please see the [wiki](http://github.com/gonsie/RIO/wiki) for more detailed documentation.*

 ### User Implemented Functions